This post may contain affiliate links. Please read our disclosure policy.

 4 PointsPlus (Old plan)

-To make this easy slow cooker Italian chicken work for Simply Filling, you could use plain canned tomato sauce (instead of jarred spaghetti sauce) and season it up yourself with garlic, basil, oregano, etc.
+To make this easy 2-ingredient crock pot Italian chicken work for Simply Filling, you could use plain canned tomato sauce (instead of jarred spaghetti sauce) and season it up yourself with garlic, basil, oregano, etc.

 If you’ve made this 2-Ingredient Italian Crock Pot Chicken, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.